climate-v/netcdf.earth/README.md

+Web visualisation of (un)structured netCDF data.

+# Installation
+The visualisation can be deployed natively or within a docker container.

+## Native build

-# Build for netcdf-rust with Emscripten
+### Build for netcdf-rust with Emscripten

 1. Ensure emsdk is setup and installed
     - `./emsdk install 1.39.20`